SlovakNationalGallery/senxskutocnost.sng.sk/README.md

 The site runs on [Grav](https://getgrav.org/), a open-source flat-file CMS without the need of a database.

-Check the [Grav repo](https://github.com/getgrav/grav) or [excellent documentation](https://learn.getgrav.org/) for how to get started.
+Check the [Grav repo](https://github.com/getgrav/grav) or [excellent documentation](https://learn.getgrav.org/) for how to get started and how to (super easily) deploy.

+### Theming

+The theme 'longread' makes extensive use of [Sass](http://sass-lang.com/).
+Sass files in `/user/themes/longread/scss/` should be compiled to `/user/themes/longread/css/`, e.g. by using:

+    scss --watch user/themes/longread/scss:user/themes/longread/css